 04 of 10

-The Dogue de Bordeaux, also known as the French mastiff, was bred for its strength and protective nature.
-Many people love this breed for its intimidating looks in combination with its affectionate personality and fierce loyalty.
-Its large, muscular build has made it a favorite among soldiers, hunters, and farmers.
-And its wrinkled face with short ears and soulful eyes make it extra endearing.
+The Dogue de Bordeaux, also known as the French mastiff, was bred for their strength and protective nature.
+Many people love this breed for their intimidating looks in combination with an affectionate personality and fierce loyalty.
+The large, muscular build has made this breed a favorite among soldiers, hunters, and farmers.
+And that wrinkled face with short ears and soulful eyes make the Dogue extra endearing.

 Height: 23 to 26 inches

 Weight: 99 pounds and above